Azure-Samples/multimodal-rag-code-execution/deployment/README-1click.md

     az group create --name multimodal-rag-code-execution --location <location>

     ## [OPTION 1] USE AN EXISTING OPENAI RESOURCE
-    ## Existing OpenAI Resource must have one model name 'gpt-4o' and another named 'text-embedding-3-large'
+    ## Existing OpenAI Resource must have one model name 'gpt-4o' and another named 'text-embedding-3-large'.
+Please provide the name of the OAI resource and the RG name where that resource is
     az deployment group create --resource-group multimodal-rag-code-execution --template-file deployment/infra-as-code-public/bicep/main-1click.bicep --parameters aiSearchRegion=eastus openAIName=<OAI_NAME> openAIRGName=<OAI_RG_NAME>

     ## [OPTION 2] CREATE A NEW OPENAI RESOURCE